Kshitijv24/Learning-Unity-Game-Engine/README.md

 - Creating a You Win text to display when the player Destroy all the balls

 - Creating a Restart Button

+DATE:	19-01-2022

+- all the Programming Stuff

+	- Creating an Physics2D Material to add Bounciness to it

+	- Creating an empty gameobject called GameManager

+	- Creating an C# Script called "GameManagerScript" and attaching it to the GameManager empty gameobject

+	- with this script we are adding functionality to both our winText and RestartButton

+	- we are creating an Scrore int variable to store every ball the player Destroy

+	- whenever player destory a ball the we call an function called scoreUP()

+	- in this function we are incrementing the score by one

+	- and if the score is bigger than or equal to 6 the we call another function called "Win()" inside of this function

+	- we also created an function called Restart(), which will gonna restart our game whenever player presses that button

+- "GameManagerScript"

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;
+using UnityEngine.SceneManagement;

+public class GameManagerScript : MonoBehaviour
+{
+    public GameObject winText;
+    public GameObject restartButton;

+    int score = 0;

+    public void scoreUP()
+    {
+        score++;
+        if(score >= 6)
+        {
+            Win();
+        }
+    }

+    void Win()
+    {
+        winText.SetActive(true);
+        restartButton.SetActive(true);

+    }

+    public void Restart()
+    {
+        SceneManager.LoadScene("Game");
+    }
+}